mingus-sessions/nsmls/CUSTOMIZATION.md

 git checkout my_nsmls

 Now make your changes.
-If you want to apply one of the contributed patches you can use the git apply command

-git apply some_patch.diff

-Note that many patches make changes config.def.py instead of config.py.
-Either move those changes also to config.py, or add rm config.py to the clean target in the Makefile.
+(skip part about the patches).

 Then record the changes as commits